-Ah the joys of the festive season.
-All those jingle bells, prezzie buying, food shopping, cooking, cleaning and carol singing.
-One or two at a time are fine, but put them altogether and you can get a total stress out soup that washes over you at this time of year and threatens to drown you completely.
+Ah, the joys of the festive season.
+All those jingle bells, prezzie buying, food shopping, cooking, cleaning, and carol singing.
+One or two at a time are fine but put them all together and you can get total stress out soup that washes over you at this time of year and threatens to drown you completely.

 It is time to stop and breathe deep, grab sanity with both hands and let go of the turmoil.
 Here are my Top Ten Tips For Surviving Christmas;